Baalbisan/BaalConv/README.md

 baalconv
 ```

-Available commands can be viewed by typing "help" in the TUI
+Available commands can be viewed by typing "help" in the TUI.

 # KNOWN BUGS
 None at the moment !
 **Feel free to submit any issues you might encounter.**
-# CHANGES (V1.0.0)
+# CHANGES (V2.0.0)
-- Fixed n not working
+- Added full color support.
-- Added inval command msg
+- Added command line arguments.

-# CHANGES (Current repository)
-- Restructured Codebase

 ### ncurses
 Ncurses is licensed under the Gnu Lesser General Public License version 2.1 (LGPL-2.1).